budayyy/budayyy/README.md

 - 🌱 I’m currently learning web programming
 - 🔭 I’m currently working on Bandung
 - ⚡ Fun fact: i love play game and healing
+- 📫 How to reach me at my instagram @buday20_

 <!--
 **budayyy/budayyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.